DreymaR/BigBagKbdTrixPKL/Source/README.md

 * Dead key chaining, allowing one DK to release another.
 	- EPKL allows the @## syntax but it doesn't work as it should yet.
 Because it resets PVDK?
 	- Chainable dead keys would allow a true Mother-of-DKs for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
-* Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.
+* Rework the AltGr code.
+Check whether Ralt (SC138 without LCtrl) will be AltGr consistently in layouts with state 6-7.
 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
-Today's practice of leaving an accent then the next character is often bad.
+Today's practice of leaving an accent then the next character is often bad?
 	- That way, one could for instance use the Vietnamese Telex method with aou dead keys (aw ow uw make â ô ư) etc.
 	- One catch would be that the dead key wouldn't release until next key press, but that may be acceptable.
 	- Specify, e.g., the entry for s1 similar to today's s0 entry.
 (U+0000–U+001F are just ‹control› chars.)
 	- That'd be backwards compatible with existing PKL tables, and one can choose behavior.
 * Truly transparent image background without the image frame.
 Overall transparency (but not transparent color?) works.
 	- Transparent foreground images for all states and dead keys.
-* Some more dead key mappings:
+* More dead key mappings:
 	- Greek polytonic accents?
 Need nestable accents, e.g., iota with diaeresis and tonos.
-See https://en.wikipedia.org/wiki/Greek_diacritics for tables.
+May be done by Compose instead, though.
-	- Kyrillic special letters like ёЁ (for Bulmak) җ ӆ ҭ ң қ ӎ (tailed); see the Rulemak topic
+	- Kyrillic special letters like ёЁ (for Bulmak) җ ӆ ҭ ң қ ӎ (tailed); see the Rulemak topic.
-	- IPA on AltGr+Shift symbol keys?
+	- IPA on AltGr+Shift symbol keys?!
+A proposed system based on phonetics, having DKs based on position and suchlike.
+		- DKs for vowels rounded/unrounded (near-)front, central, (near-)back.
+Release w/ I(YU)-E(ØO)-O(Œ)-A(Æ) for close-open, U/Y?/Æ for inbetweens?
+		- For consonants, DKs for (bi-)labial, dental, (post-)alveolar, retroflex, palatal, velar, uvular, pharyngeal/glottal?
+		- Release with the voiced/unvoiced P/B, T/D, M, N, R, F/V, S/H, L. Have to tweak it a little to account for the whole chart.
+		- Also need to provide clicks (! etc), voiced implosives (hooked), ejectives (ʼ), diacritics and others.
+May sequence DKs for that?
+		- Apart from combining diacritics, IPA needs superscript `ʰ ⁿ ᶿ ᵊ ˡ ˣ ʷ ˠ ˤ ʲ`.
+The Acute DK should be enough... except it conflicts for nlw.
 <br>

 INFO: Some documentation notes